 NAT works in a number of ways to improve the media's reporting of HIV.

 NAT has produce a number of resources to help journalists ensure that the articles they write contain accurate information about HIV, are not misleading and do not encourage negative perceptions about HIV.

 NAT worked with the National Union of Journalists (NUJ), Society of Editors and Press Complaints Committee (PCC) to produce new Guidelines on Reporting HIV which provide practical information on how to report on HIV in an accurate and non-stigmatising way.
 In addition to including current facts and stats on HIV, this updated version of Guidelines on Reporting HIV (June 2010) from the original produced in April 2007 also contains more detailed information for journalists on HIV testing, and the risks of transmission from spitting, biting and discarded needles - the topics most commonly mis-reported.

 We also work directly with the media and with journalism colleges to improve journalists' knowledge and understanding.

 NAT has produced a DVD for journalism students, as part of our work to challenge stigma and improve reporting of HIV in the UK media.
 We understand that the future of reporting HIV is as important as the present media coverage, and this DVD provides information for students on HIV including facts and myths, real stories, ethics of HIV reporting and advice on how to report on HIV without prejudice.

 Challenging poor reporting

 NAT works behind the scenes to change how journalists report HIV.

 We monitor the press daily and if we see reports that are inaccurate or stigmatising towards people living with HIV then we intervene to achieve lasting improvements.
-By writing to editors, challenging poor reporting, providing information for journalists and working with the Press Complaints Commission we have successfully achieved lasting changes in the approaches a number of national and local newspapers take to reporting HIV.
+By writing to editors, challenging poor reporting, providing information for journalists and working with the Independent Press Standards Organisation we have successfully achieved lasting changes in the approaches a number of national and local newspapers take to reporting HIV.

 How you can help